Emb3rs-Project/p-core-functionalities/README.md

   - 'om_var'  [€/kWh]
   - 'emissions'  [kg.CO2/kWh]

-The sink submodule has the same 2 main subgroups, charaterization and simulation.
+For sinks, the CF module is also divided into 2 submodules, charaterization and simulation.

 To characterize sinks, the CF has 3 main functions and 16 auxiliary functions.
 There is the industry function for simplified users that wish to manually add a heat/cold demand.
 The building and greenhouse functions is for users that intend to add a climate dependent heating/cooling demand.
 The functions will then generate an hourly heating/cooling demand profile for a full year based on climate data and indoor temperature requirements.